Ankit13github/Face_recognition_app/README.md

 Contributions are welcome!
 Please fork the repo and create a pull request.

 📧 Contact
-For any queries, reach out to Akshat Sharma at akshatsharma1313@gmail.com
+For any queries, reach out to Ankit Malviya at am6374310@gmail.com

 🌐 License
 This project is licensed under the MIT License.